Explains what fly-tipping is, how to report fly-tipped waste and legally disposing of bulky household waste.

 An officer will contact you as soon as possible and usually within 5 working days.

 It is usually the landowner's responsibility to remove the waste, however, we will investigate where it has come from and wherever possible will take enforcement action against those responsible for dumping it.

 In these situations the cost of removal may be recovered through the courts.
 If waste is deemed to be causing or likely to cause a statutory nuisance we can also serve a notice on the occupier of the land to remove it within a given time.

 Cases of large scale illegal tipping (a lorry-load or more) are dealt with by the Environment Agency and we will refer any such cases to them.

-We can collect and dispose of certain bulky household items you no longer want by booking a bulky collection service (opens in new window).
+You can arrange collection and disposal of certain bulky household items you no longer want by booking a bulky collection service (opens in new window).

 You can also dispose of extra household waste at our tips.
 Read more about where tips are and what you can take there.

-Environmental Protection Act - Section 34 (external website)
+Yes.
+Prosecutions are brought under the Environmental Protection Act 1990 - Section 33 (external website).